muratk3n/thirdwave/en/tweets/2020/week3.md

 ---

-Wasn't the original wording with sandwich?"
+Wasn't the original wording with sandwich?

 *2020-1-18 10:10:0*